Skip navigation

 Do I need life insurance or life assurance?

-This depends entirely on your lifestyle and your financial circumstances.
-Life insurance is designed to be there when you need it most, while life assurance can be seen as more of an investment.
+This depends entirely on your lifestyle, your financial circumstances and why you’d like life insurance.
+Life insurance is designed to be there when you need it most, while life assurance will pay out upon your death.

 Whichever option is right for you, make sure you understand the policy and always read the small print.
-Our trained team is on hand if you find it easier to chat about the options on the phone rather than comparing life cover quotes online, so call us on 0800 862 0373 and we’ll go through the details with you.
+Our experienced advisors are on hand if you find it easier to chat about the options on the phone rather than comparing life cover quotes online, so call us on 0800 862 0373 and we’ll go through the details with you.

 Our Life Insurance Partners